 Framework is a collective of independent consultants working almost exclusively with civil society organisations.
+Currently there are five of us.
+Here we are - from left to right Brenda, Bill, Bruce, Órla and Catherine.

 Framework was set up in 1985 and initially worked only with civil society organisations carrying out their operations in the UK but now works internationally.
 Over the past three decades, members have left and new members have joined but turnover is slow, which provides stability and deep relationships.
 Framework members tend to stay for at least five years and some have been in the collective for very much longer (current members joined between 1999 and 2014)